rosflight/rosflight_firmware/docs/user-guide/rc_configuration.md

 You now have to make sure your RC transmitter is sending commands consistent with the north-east-down (NED) frame assumed by ROSflight.

 You may find this graphic helpful.
-It shows all the basic stick positions, and the associated output from the first four channels when looking at the raw RC signal from `fcu_io`.
+It shows all the basic stick positions, and the associated output from the first four channels when looking at a raw AETR RC signal from `fcu_io`.
 Make sure that the stick output is in the right direction.

 ![stick_image](images/sticks.png)